YasserIsmail/Calculation-Canadian-CO2-capacity-estimate/README.md

 sum_co2.to_file(r"sum_co2/sum_co2.csv",driver='CSV')
 ```
 #
+### create Shapefiles and csv to each Canadian saline aquifers

 Create Shapefiles and CSV containing lat longs of each of the seven Canadian saline aquifers (Seven shapefiles, seven CSV) with Keep all existing attribute values.

 ```py